bihealth/digestiflow-server/docs_manual/first_steps_flowcell_import.rst

 Now, we can actually use digestiflow-cli to import these directories.
 After the following call, you should see two new flow cells in your Digestiflow Web instance.

+::

+    # digestiflow-cli ingest $path/<path flow cell 1> TODO
+    # digestiflow-cli ingest $path/<path flow cell 2> TODO

 Either way, you can now fill the sample sheets from the two ``.xls`` files in the example directory of Digestiflow Web Git.

-::

-    TODO TODO TODO